Milo175/Data-Analytics-Portfolio/README.md

 - Check statistical validity of findings for underrepresented groups (e.g., Islanders, Native Americans, Alaskans) — assess if sample sizes are large enough to draw meaningful conclusions.

 **Data Quality**
-- In 2024–2025, cases with unspecified gender increased significantly - the cause behind this needs to be researched to better interpret future datasets.
+- In 2024–2025, cases with unspecified gender increased significantly - the cause behind this needs to be researched to better interpret future datasets and improve dataset quality.
 - Over 678K incidents lack weapon description.
 This represents a significant gap in reporting and may affect long-term trend analysis unless addressed in future datasets.
+- The high rates in IC status cases needs to be questioned and understood to increase dataset quality in future years.

 **Behavioral & Pattern Analysis**
 - Analyze MO (Modus Operandi) code combinations to detect repeated strategies, behavioral patterns, or organized criminal activity.